Santhoshkumard11/Private-Messaging-using-MQTT-HiveQT/README.md

 - [Introducing the MQTT Protocol - MQTT Essentials: Part 1](https://www.hivemq.com/blog/mqtt-essentials-part-1-introducing-mqtt/)
 - [Publish & Subscribe - MQTT Essentials: Part 2](https://www.hivemq.com/blog/mqtt-essentials-part2-publish-subscribe/)
 - [MQTT Client and Broker and MQTT Server and Connection Establishment Explained - MQTT Essentials: Part 3](https://www.hivemq.com/blog/mqtt-essentials-part-3-client-broker-connection-establishment/)
-Topic - It's something like the FM frequency where you can subscribe to a topic and listen to all the message sent to that particular topic.